Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 • Spread: Profit margin = Ask − Bid

-Participants: Speculators (profit seekers), Hedgers (risk reducers), Dealers (market makers)
+Participants: Speculators (profit seekers), Hedgers (risk reducers), Dealers (market makers).
+Each plays a distinct role in price discovery and liquidity.

 🛑 7.
 Stop Loss Limits

-Automatically exit a trading position once the loss hits a certain level.
+Stop loss limits automatically exit a trading position once the loss hits a predefined level, protecting the bank from runaway losses.

 Advantages: